barrettotte/IBMi-Book/docs/core/ibmi/pdm.md

 So, I will be using PDM and SEU for the rest of this book.

-This will be where we work with our library, source members, or objects.

 ## Creating a Source Physical File
 To mess around in PDM, we will make a source physical file.
 The first source physical file we need in the next chapter is **QCLLESRC** to hold our control language (CL) programs.